madeindjs/Crystagiri/README.md

 require "crystagiri"
 ```

-Then you can simply instanciate  a `Crystagiri::HTML` from a Html `String` like this
+Then you can simply instantiate  a `Crystagiri::HTML` object from an HTML `String` like this

 ```crystal
 doc = Crystagiri::HTML.new "<h1>Crystagiri is awesome!!</h1>"
 ```

-... or directly load it from a Web Url or a pathname:
+... or directly load it from a Web URL or a pathname:

 ```crystal
 doc = Crystagiri::HTML.from_file "README.md"
 doc = Crystagiri::HTML.from_url "http://example.com/"
 ```

-Then you can search all [`XML::Node`](https://crystal-lang.org/api/0.20.1/XML/Node.html) from the `Crystagiri::HTML` instance.
-Tag founded will be `Crystagiri::Tag` object with `.node` property:
+Then you can search all [`XML::Node`](https://crystal-lang.org/api/0.20.1/XML/Node.html)s from the `Crystagiri::HTML` instance.
+The tags found will be `Crystagiri::Tag` objects with the `.node` property:

 * CSS query